Digitex Answers Your Questions on Margin Trading

 Many people are thinking about trying margin trading.

 With the cryptocurrency market making bullish signs and staggering gains, more and more people are thinking about trying margin trading.
-They realize that when the prices are moving upward, their chances of making profits are greatly magnified this way.
+They realise that when the prices are moving upward, their chances of making profits are greatly magnified this way.
 But of course, there are no guarantees.
 Margin trading can be risky and lead to serious losses as well.

 What Exactly Is Margin Trading?